micropython/micropython/README.md

 This will use the included `tools/pydfu.py` script.
 If flashing the firmware does not work it may be because you don't have the correct permissions, and need to use `sudo make deploy`.
+See the README.md file in the stmhal/ directory for further details.